library-data-platform/ldp/doc/User_Guide.md

 4\.
 Local tables
 ----------------

-The `local` schema is created by LDP1 as a common area in the database where users can create or import their own data sets, including storing the results of queries, e.g.:
+The `local` schema is created by LDP1 as a shared, common area in the database where users can create or import their own data sets, including storing the results of queries, e.g.:

 ```sql
 CREATE TABLE local.loan_status AS